netdata/netdata/docs/observability-centralization-points/best-practices.md

 - **Unified or separate centralization for logs and metrics**: Netdata allows centralizing metrics and logs together or separately.
 Consider factors such as access frequency, data retention policies, and compliance requirements to enhance performance and reduce costs.

 - **Decentralized configuration management**: each Netdata centralization point can have its own unique configuration for retention and alerts.
+This enables:
-This enables 1) finer control on infrastructure costs and 2) localized control for separate services or teams.
+    - Finer control on infrastructure costs
+    - Localized control for separate services or teams

 ## Pros and Cons

 Compared to other observability solutions, the design of Netdata offers:

 - **Enhanced Scalability and Flexibility**: Netdata's support for multiple independent observability centralization points allows for a more scalable and flexible architecture.
-This feature is particularly advantageous in distributed and complex environments, enabling tailored observability strategies that can vary by region, service, or team requirements.
+This feature is particularly helpful in distributed and complex environments, enabling tailored observability strategies that can vary by region, service, or team requirements.

 - **Resilience and Fault Tolerance**: The ability to deploy multiple centralization points also contributes to greater system resilience and fault tolerance.
 Replication is a native feature of Netdata centralization points, so in the event of a failure at one centralization point, others can continue to function, ensuring continuous observability.